 The Mini-Bee is 6 m long with six static inboard vertical propellers and four tilting rotors at the tips of forward and aft fixed wings.
 A piston engine produces 250 kW for electric motors and there is a battery for take-off boost and as a back-up.
-Cruise speed will be 250 km/h with a range of 500 km and a service ceiling of 4,000 m.
-Fuel capacity is 1500 L. It includes a parachute.
-It will carry two pilots.
+Cruise speed will be 250 km/h with a range of 500 km and a service ceiling of 4,000 m. fuel capacity is 1500 L. It includes a parachute and will carry two pilots.

 It will initially be used primarily as an emergency medical air-evac vehicle with varying capacities of up to three passengers and two patients depending on its central module configuration.